fuzzymfx/fuzzymfx.github.io/content/posts/resume-building.md

 - Instead of hobbies, try to put down something more relevant to the job you are applying for.
 A football player is not going to be hired as a software developer.
 A keen eye for design, a graphics design interest, or a photography enthusiast can contribute well to front-end engineering.

+- Most certifications are useless.
+Unless you have a security certification like AZ-900, or a cloud certification like AWS solutions architect, do not add them.
+Anybody can learn 'Python', or 'Machine Learning'.
+What matters is what you have done with it; what you have built (projects).

 - Try to add links for the projects that you build.
 Preferably deployed links, or GitHub repositories.

 The hierarchy of space allocation is as follows: